 Repairs and Maintenance

 Costs for ordinary repairs and maintenance of business property are deductible.
 However, improvements that increase the property’s value are usually capitalized and depreciated.
-There are safe harbor rules that sometimes allow for immediate deduction, which your tax advisor can detail.
+There are safe harbor rules that may allow for immediate deduction.

 Supplies